Brigid Goddess and Her Beautiful Celtic History

 Who is The British Goddess Brigantia?

-There were a least two tribes who respected Brigantia so much they named their tribes after her; the Brigantes (who lived near northern England) and the Brigantii (who lived near Austria).
+There were at least two tribes who respected Brigantia so much, they named their tribes after her: the Brigantes (who lived near northern England) and the Brigantii (who lived near Austria).

 In 60 AD, the Romans launched an attack against the Druid Order in Anglesey.
 As the Roman soldiers reached the shoreline, they were terrified to see long-haired Druidesses dressed in black alongside warriors and male Druids.

 Their commanders persuaded the intimated soldiers to attack, and unfortunately, they decimated the Druid Order in Anglesey in 60 AD.
-As the Romans took control of their conquered territory, Brigantia blended with the Roman Goddess Minerva and her associations.
+Brigantia blended with the Roman Goddess Minerva and her associations as the Romans took control of their conquered territory.

 As Britain became established in the decades following the Roman conquest, a warrior goddess became unnecessary.